Scripture Union: Origin

 In 1892, the first Boys' Camp was started in Littlehampton by Major Liebenrood, a veteran from the Anglo-Zulu War.
 The following year, the Caravan Mission to Village Children (CMVC) was started using a bakers' cart.
 The CMVC became part of CSSM, but in 1960 Scripture Union became the official name of the organisation.

 In the 1950s, CSSM/Scripture Union held an annual book writing competition, resulting in the publication of many children's novels, including several by Patricia St. John, such as Treasures of the Snow, still in print today.
 These were hardback books with illustrations and dust jackets by artist L. F. Lupton.

+In 1961, the name of the organisation was changed from “The Children’s Special Service Mission” to Scripture Union”.

-The Scripture Union's work is carried out through local people in ways which are seen as appropriate to each country, culture and situation in which a movement is based.
-This can include running camps, and missions (e.g. holiday beach mission), working in schools and with student groups or producing resources for Bible reading, family counselling, AIDS education, urban children and youth ministry and ministry to the 'handicapped'.
+Scripture Union's work is carried out through local people in ways which are seen as appropriate to each country, culture and situation in which a movement is based.
+This can include running camps, and missions (e.g. holiday beach mission), working in schools and with student groups or producing resources for Bible reading, family counselling, AIDS education, urban children and youth ministry and ministry to the 'disabled'.

-In Britain, the Scripture Union has been criticised by an independent review for its links with the Iwerne camps, where students from leading public schools are said to have been groomed for sexual abuse during the 1970s and 1980s.
-Though the camps were not run by the Scripture Union, instead organised by the Iwerne Trust, the SU employed three of the staff at Iwerne and supported its operations.
-The camp leader, John Smyth QC, who was an SU trustee, befriended youths and abused them.
+In Britain, Scripture Union has been criticised by an independent review for its links with the Iwerne camps, where students from leading public schools are said to have been groomed for sexual abuse during the 1970s and 1980s.
+Though the review found that the camps were not in practice run by Scripture Union, but by the Iwerne Trust, the SU employed three of the staff at Iwerne and supported its operations.
+The camp leader, John Smyth QC, who was also an SU trustee, befriended youths and abused them.

-In 2017, the league was present in 120 countries.
+In 2017, Scripture Union was active in over 120 countries.